An astronaut looks out over a sci-fi landscape. Planets are seen in the sky.

 We need your perspective – help us to shape the future of our museums by telling us what matters to you.
 Fill out a short survey to tell us more about the stories, collections, exhibitions, events and online content you care about.

-sidereal. the afterimage is an art installation by Barbara Morton, in the Research Studio until 28 May 2024.
+Hymn to the Banished is an art installation by Annalee Davis and is in the Research Studio from 1 June to 30 August 2024.

 Visit the Wardlaw Museum Shop for high quality gifts, products and books inspired by our exhibitions.